0xPARC/0xparc-intro-book/src/sumcheck.typ

     From now on, he'll always use $7$ for the first argument to $P$.

 3. With the first coordinate fixed at $r_1 = 7$, they talk about the second coordinate:
-  - Victor asks Penny to evaluate the linear polynomial
+  - Victor asks Peggy to evaluate the linear polynomial
     $ g_2(U) := P(7,U,0) + P(7,U,1). $
     and send the result.
 In our example, it equals
     $ g_2(U) = (63U+8) + (98U+15) = #rect($161U + 23$). $